How to Use Your Credit Card for Everything

 Using your credit card responsibly improves your credit score.
 Active and responsible credit card use helps you build a good credit score.
 After months of using your credit card and paying the bill on time, your credit rating goes higher and higher, allowing you to qualify for the lowest interest rates on new credit cards and loans.

 You earn more rewards.
 The benefits of using your credit card for everything increase when you use a credit card that has rewards.
 You can rack up hundreds in cash rewards, miles, or points by using your credit card for all your monthly expenses.
-Of course, if your credit card has a cap on the amount of rewards you use, you may have to switch to another card to maximize the rewards you can earn.
+Of course, if your credit card has a cap on the number of rewards you use, you may have to switch to another card to maximize the rewards you can earn.